Six Degrees of Separation (play)

 Six Degrees of Separation is a play written by American playwright John Guare that premiered in 1990.
 The play was nominated for the Pulitzer Prize for Drama and the Tony Award for Best Play.
 The play explores the existential premise that everyone in the world is connected to everyone else in the world by a chain of no more than six acquaintances, thus, "six degrees of separation".
 It was adapted into a film of the same name in 1993.

 Synopsis

 A young black man named Paul shows up at the home of art dealer Flan Kittredge and his wife Louisa, known simply as "Ouisa", who live overlooking Central Park in New York City.
-Paul has a minor stab wound from an attempted mugging, and says he's a friend of their children at Harvard University.
-The Kittredges are trying to get the money to buy a painting by Paul Cézanne and now have this wounded stranger in their home.
+Paul has a minor stab wound from an attempted mugging, and says he is a friend of their children at Harvard University.
+The Kittredges are trying to get the money to buy a painting by Paul Cézanne, and now have this wounded stranger in their home.
 Paul claims he is in New York to meet his father, Sidney Poitier, who is directing a film version of the Broadway musical Cats.
 Paul continues to charm them with his story, though in reality, it is all a lie: Paul is no Harvard student and obtained details on the Kittredges from a male student he had seduced.
 Eventually Paul uses their home for an encounter with a hustler, but is caught red-handed.
 The police are called, but Paul escapes.

 Soon after, Paul starts up another con against a sensitive young man named Rick and his live-in girlfriend, Elizabeth.
 The naive young couple are new to the big city having just moved to New York from Utah and, based on Paul's con, invite him to live with them until he gets everything sorted out with his wealthy father—who Paul tells them is Flan Kittredge.
-The trio become good friends, with Paul spinning a tale of being estranged from his racist father; the girlfriend tells Rick not to lend Paul any money.
-One night Paul takes Rick out on the town, and seduces him in order to get the money.
+The trio become good friends, with Paul spinning a tale of being estranged from his racist father, but still, the girlfriend tells Rick not to lend Paul any money.
+One night Paul takes Rick out on the town and seduces him in order to get the money.
 Later that night, Rick tells Elizabeth that Paul is gone, that he has all their money, and that he and Paul had sex.
 In a fit of fury, she cruelly suggests that Rick's father had always questioned his son's sexuality.
 Soon afterwards Rick commits suicide.